All posts

 How the two sides connect

-The connection point between US and home-country books is the LLC profit distribution.
-The same money appears in both sets of books — as LLC income on the US side, and as foreign income on the home-country side — at different exchange rates and potentially in different tax periods.
+The connection point is the LLC profit distribution.
+The same money shows up in both sets of books — as LLC income on the US side, as foreign income on the home-country side — at different exchange rates and often in different tax periods.

 StepUS BooksHome-Country Books